 There are many differences between woodworking in today’s machine age and the 19th century.
 Contemporary carpenters and furniture makers rely on drawings, dimensions, and precise measurements to help them plan and build things.
 Before the Industrial Revolution, however, things were very different.
-19th century house joiners certainly did rely on pattern books, but these books didn’t contain measured plans with precise dimensions for Federal or Greek Revival doors, windows and molding.
+19th century house joiners certainly did rely on pattern books, but these books didn’t contain measured plans with precise dimensions for Federal or Greek Revival doors, windows and moldings.
 Instead, these pattern books had drawings of various elements with proportions.

 The genius of this approach is its simplicity and flexibility.
-If your door opening is an odd size like 2/9, 2/11 or 3/2 (as is common on older homes), you simply step off 9 parts on the door opening’s width with a pair of dividers and record them on a piece of wood called a story stick.
-You then have your measurements for the entire door and can use the story stick to lay out the different parts.
-Regardless of how wide or narrow the door, the proportions of each component in relation to the entire door are exactly the same.
+If your door opening is an odd size like 2/9, 2/11 or 3/2 (as is common on older homes), you simply step off 9 parts on the door opening’s width with a pair of dividers and there you have your base measurement.
+You then use the dividers to lay out the width of the stiles (1 divider step or part), the dimension of the bottom rail (1 1/2 divider step) and so on until you have your stock ready to cut and plane.
+Regardless of how wide or narrow the door, the proportions of each component to the entire door are exactly the same.

 Whenever I visit an historic home I take careful measurements of doors, windows, molding and other millwork and determine the proportions of each piece.
 Then, if I make a hand-made door for a Greek Revival home, I can check the measurements and proportions for doors in similar homes and use them to make the replacement.
 Not only does my replacement door have appropriate tool marks and construction for the 19th century, its proportions, molding and shape are also correct.